sack212/BasicAzureCamp/HOL/create-virtual-machine/README.md

 	_Architecture diagram for ARM Template_

-The below **Deploy to Azure** button embeds with ARM template which creates one or two Windows Server 2012R2 VM(s) with IIS configured using DSC.
+The below **Deploy to Azure** button embeds an Azure ARM template which creates one or two Windows Server 2012R2 VM(s) with IIS configured using DSC.
 It also installs one SQL Server 2014 standard edition VM, a VNET with two subnets, NSG, loader balancer, NATing and probing rules.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fazure%2Fazure-quickstart-templates%2Fmaster%2Fiis-2vm-sql-1vm%2Fazuredeploy.json" target="_blank"><img src="http://azuredeploy.net/deploybutton.png" /></a>